gem/oq-engine/doc/adv-manual/asset-site-association.rst

 =====================================================

 There are several ways to specify the hazard sites in an engine calculation.
+There are listed here, in order of precedence.

 1. The user can specify the sites directly in the job.ini (i.e. `sites = 0 0, 1 2`) This is the most direct way.
-2. Otherwise the user can specify the sites in a .csv file (i.e. `sites_csv = sites.csv`).
+2. The user can specify the sites in a .csv file
+   (i.e. `sites_csv = sites.csv`).
-3. Otherwise the user can specify a grid via the `region` and `region_grid_spacing` parameters
+3. The user can specify a grid via the `region` and `region_grid_spacing` parameters
-4. Otherwise the sites can be inferred from the exposure, if any, in two different ways:

-   4a. if `region_grid_spacing` is specified a grid is implicitely
-       generated from the convex hull of the exposure and used 4b. otherwise the locations of the assets are used as hazard sites
+4. If the `region` parameter is missing but `region_grid_spacing` is specified and there is an exposure, a grid is implicitely generated from the convex hull of the exposure
 5. Otherwise the sites can be inferred from the site model, if any.
+6. Finally, if the user is running a `classical_risk` or `classical_damage` calculation starting from a set of hazard curves in CSV format, then the sites are read from such file.

+Moreover, it should be noticed that the engine rounds longitudes and latitudes to 5 digits (1 meter resolution) so sites that differs at the 6 digit or so end up as being duplicated for the engine, and they may give issues.

-Having determined the sites, a `SiteCollection` object is generated by associating the closest parameters from the site model (if any) or using the global site parameters, if any.
+Having determined the sites, a `SiteCollection` object is generated by associating to each site the closest parameters from the site model (if any) or using the global site parameters, if any.

 If the site model is specified, but the closest site parameters are too distant from the sites, a warning is logged for each site.

 There are a number of error situations: